FeatherAndScale/LocalSettings/README.md

 # LocalSettings
-Gets missing AppSettings values from an optional Settings File or Environment Variables.
-This is to work around the problem of storing secrets in Web.config and app.config.
+Loads AppSettings values from an optional Settings File and/or from Environment Variables.
+Works around the problem of storing secrets in Web.config and App.config for .NET OSS projects.

+## Installation
+`nuget install Scale.LocalSettings`

 ## Usage
-`LocalSettings.Settings` returns a copy of the AppSettings for the application, augmented with values from a settings file or environment variable.
+`LocalSettings.Settings` returns a copy of the `AppSettings` for the application, augmented with values from a settings file or environment variable.
+LocalSettings will only return values for keys that exist in the AppSettings config section.
+Values are returned in the following order of precedence:
+1. AppSettings config section.
+2. Settings file specified by the Scale.LocalSettings.File appSetting.
+3. Environment Variable.
-**Note**: It will not mutate (change or add to) the AppSettings for the application.
+**Note**: _LocalSettings will not mutate (change or add to) the applciation's AppSettings._

 ```csharp
     // Get AppSettings and replace missing values with values from an optional Settings File or Environment Variables (in that order of precedence).